-Holders of a Bachelor of Engineering Technology from a technical institute are eligible to join the MS program in an engineering field related to the diploma.
-To be accepted, the MEHE requires that a student must take 24 credits of undergraduate courses to make the level equivalent to that of Bachelor of Science in engineering degree.
-The grades achieved on the remedial courses shall not be used in calculating the CGPA.
+Holders of a Bachelor of Engineering Technology diploma from a technical institute are eligible to join the MS program at RHU in an engineering field related to their major.
+The Lebanese Ministry of Education and Higher Education requires that the student completes at least 90 credits during a minimum of three academic years to attain the Masters of Science degree in engineering.